jkulbe-msft/MTTCoHack-Arc-coach/README.md

 ### Challenge 1: Onboard on-prem servers to Azure Arc
 1. Log on to HVHOST using the provided credentials.
 Open Hyper-V manager.
 If DC1, SRV1, and LIN1 are not running, start them.
 2. In Hyper-V manager on HVHOST, connect to SRV1.
+Use a supported region for Arc-enabled SQL Server.
 Choose any of these methods to onboard the server to Arc:
     - Launch Arc Setup from server manager ![image](./images/SRV1_Arc1.png)
     - Launch Arc Setup from the start menu ![image](./images/SRV1_Arc2.png)
     - Launch Arc setup from the system tray icon ![image](./images/SRV1_Arc3.png)